 Step 3: Meeting the Horses

-As LongRun does not have our own facility, we must keep our horses at private foster farms across Ontario.
-Our horses are typically grouped by whether they will go on to be a riding horse or a companion horse.
-Our adoptions coordinator will work with you to schedule a mutually convenient time to meet at a selected foster farm, based on your telephone interview.
+All horses in the LongRun program that can be ridden are located on our new farm.
+Our adoptions coordinators will work with you to schedule a mutually convenient time to meet there, based on your telephone interview.
 You will have the opportunity to visit, and if applicable, have a brief test ride of the horse which you are most interested in adopting.

 If you will be having a test ride, please sign and bring the attached Liability Waiver with you.